 Years ago when I was product manager at a startup, we had a micromanaging HiPPO who wasn’t shy about using his status to override upcoming priorities on our product roadmap.

-What he was doing was the polar opposite of the user-centric culture I was trying to set at the company, and my product teams were getting ticked off about what felt like nonsensical disruptions to their projects.
+What he was doing was the polar opposite of the user-centric culture I was trying to set at the company.
+My product teams were getting ticked off about what felt like nonsensical disruptions to their projects.

 I was at a point where my devs were peeved at me for not sticking up for our roadmap, and the HiPPO was unhappy with me for not accepting more of his pet ideas.
 I was stuck – and I was taking an awful lot of heat for being just a messenger.

-After all, I wasn’t making the calls on my own.
-I was consulting with everyone else working on the product with me.
+After all, I wasn’t making the calls on my own, I was consulting with everyone else working on the product with me.
 I was looking at usage data and customer feedback.
-I was developing specs with the, and then making a judgment call.
+I was developing specs with them and then making a judgment call.

 So I hatched a process so that everyone – HiPPO included – could see the same inputs I was looking at when making product decisions.